kebasaa/Parrot-Sequoia-access/README.md

 Information on accessing the Parrot Sequoia.
 Use Linux to access most easily.

+## Hardware reset

+Push the button twice shortly and then once very long (10-20 sec).
+This does reset the campera for me, but does not change anything.
+Parrot support claims that this means you may have to replace the camera.
+This repository is to try to fix it, as replacing the camera is expensive after the warranty runs out (2 years).

+# Firmware downgrade

 I NEED HELP with forcing a firmware downgrade

 ## Network map